Symposium: Marking, Tagging, and Tracking of Fish and Wildlife Part I

 UPDATE: The symposium will be presented in THREE parts on Monday-Wednesday.
 See the full schedules here:

 - Part 3: https://afstws2019.org/sessions/marking-tagging-and-tracking-of-fish-and-wildlife-part-iii/

 Fish and wildlife tracking data inform how individual organisms and populations distribute locally, utilize habitat, migrate over larger scales, and evolve over time.
 Technological advances in tracking systems ignite the development of new questions about the ecology of species where previous tools did not exist to address them.
 Analyzed carefully, tracking data may indicate changes in climate and land use, biodiversity, invasive species, predict spread of diseases or parasites, and correspond to effectiveness of stocking efforts.

 Tracking measures include utilization of physical marking tags, light-level geolocators, acoustic, radio, satellite, and GPS that enable investigation of spatial ecology and behavior of a variety of terrestrial, aerial and aquatic species.
 Tagging methods vary by size, price, memory and power capacity, scale, and ease of use.

 Successful marking and tracking approaches not only involve proper tagging and placement of monitors to detect movements, but also require robust analyses and effective communication of large datasets.
 This symposium will share technologies, methodologies, findings, analytical approaches, and troubleshooting tips across a broad array of species and objectives to highlight more recent developments and encourage collaboration.
-We ask that authors submit papers revolving around one or more of the following topics:
+Presentations revolve around the following topics:

 - Description of novel tagging methods or monitoring approaches